0P3N50URC3-F0R3V3R/blackbeard/README.md

+# Black Beard an Open source project for the game DEEP ROCK GALACTIC
-# DEEP ROCK GALACTIC GAME - DEEPDIVE AND ASSIGNMENT EMULATOR
+# DEEPDIVE AND ASSIGNMENT EMULATOR

 # Currently Supported platform: Windows only.